jkaewprateep/Carro-assignment/README.md

 * Use .NET 6 with C#

 ### Sample controller for database and message events ###
-🐑💬 All communication using controller and message event register for the example of a dataset with information created.
+<br>🐑💬 All communication using controller and message event register for the example of a dataset with information created.</br>

 ```
 // api/<controller>/Addemployeedata